Emergency Department (ED) Volunteer

 ED volunteers are here to enhance quality patient care by assisting the ED team members, patients, and families.

-- Help to facilitate smooth and proper patient flow through their ED visit.
+- Serve as a liaison between Triage and waiting patients to help facilitate smooth and proper patient flow through their ED visit.

 - Provide an area and atmosphere conducive to comfort while waiting.